Melbourne Bucket List: What to Eat, See and Do on Your First (or Fifth) Visit

 Chinatown Melbourne

-Melbourne’s Chinatown is centred on Little Bourke Street and sprang to life during the Victorian gold rushes of the 1850s.
-It has two claims to fame, firstly it is thought to be the “longest continuous ethnic Chinese settlement in the Western World” and second, it’s the oldest Chinatown in the Southern Hemisphere.
+Melbourne’s Chinatown is centred on Little Bourke Street and came to life during the Victorian gold rushes of the 1850s. t is thought to be the longest continuous ethnic Chinese settlement in the Western World and the oldest Chinatown in the Southern Hemisphere.

-You will find the largest Chinatown Gate, officially known as Facing Heaven Archway, is at the corner of Little Bourke Street and Cohen Street.
+The largest Chinatown gate, officially known as Facing Heaven Archway, is at the corner of Little Bourke Street and Cohen Street.
 There are three more on Russell Street, Exhibition Street and Swanston Street.

 The Chinese migration during the gold rush is an important part of Australia’s immigrant history.
-Learn more about this rich history at the Chinese Museum ($10.50) where exhibits include the Chinese on the goldfields, Chinese Aboriginal Peoples in Australia and the costumes used in traditional lion dance displays.
+Learn more at the Chinese Museum ($17), where exhibits cover the Chinese on the goldfields, Chinese Aboriginal Peoples in Australia and the costumes used in traditional lion dance displays.

 Other highlights include The Tianjin Garden on Spring Street and the lovely Num Pon Soon building.